Milestone-Proposal:Vertical-Cavity Surface-Emitting Laser, 1977

 (v)Ranging and sensing

-In summary, Iga’s pioneering work in collaboration with his group revealed many disruptive natures of VCSELs and opened new application areas.
+In summary, Iga’s pioneering work in collaboration with his team revealed many disruptive natures of VCSELs and opened new application areas.
 VCSEL has developed to be a key component for supporting and further developing the information society of the 21st century.
-From the original invention to the technology development for higher performance and commercialization of VCSELs, Iga and his group’s contribution is quite significant and difficult to be replaced.
+From the original conception to the technology development for higher performance and commercialization of VCSELs, Iga and his team’s contribution is quite significant and difficult to be replaced.

 Supporting texts and citations to establish the dates, location, and importance of the achievement: Minimum of five (5), but as many as needed to support the milestone, such as patents, contemporary newspaper articles, journal articles, or chapters in scholarly books.
 'Scholarly' is defined as peer-reviewed, with references, and published.
 You must supply the texts or excerpts themselves, not just the references.
 At least one of the references must be from a scholarly book or journal article.
 All supporting materials must be in English, or accompanied by an English translation.